dabelknap/oRSCPatterns/README.md

 ```

 ###Running
-This runs over a single event and produces two files: `example1.txt` and `example2.txt`.
-Each file contains the data for 18 optical links, represeting all 36 links for the full RCT system.
-We use two files to load onto two separate oRSCs for simulating full RCT at 904.
+This can run over multiple events and produce a single text file: `output.txt`.
+The file contains the data represeting all 36 links for the full RCT system.
 ```sh
 cd L1Trigger/oRSCPatterns/test
 cmsRun makeOrscLinkPatterns.py